Grafana Automatic Installation

 Overview of steps

-1. Modify the Hydrolix configuration
+1. Modify the Hydrolix cluster configuration

 2. Obtain your Grafana administrative password

-3. View Grafana interface
+3. View the Grafana interface

 Installation

-Modify the Hydrolix configuration
+Modify the Hydrolix cluster configuration

 1. Edit your Hydrolix cluster's configuration to include the Grafana in-cluster integration.